Chanel turns itself into a giant supermarket for fashion week

 The designer's new autumn/winter collection was full of oversized tweed jackets worn over shiny pencil-thin pants complete with flashy sneakers, also spotted at January's haute couture show.

-Some models wore comfortable-looking orange woolen jogging suits and fluorescent pink shredded leggings.
+Some models wore comfortable-looking orange woollen jogging suits and fluorescent pink shredded leggings.

 Speakers spat out loud pop music, interrupted by public announcements such as "the young Marine is waiting for her parents at the cashiers" or "Mrs Martin is requested at the fresh foods department".